stain/s11.no/content/2021/phd/nanopub/index.md

 from personal computers via home networks, by running the 16 queries specified above on all service instances of both kinds.
-For that, we created a Docker image that accesses the grlc-based services with simple HTTP requests via and the LDF-based ones with the [Comunica](https://github.com/comunica/comunica) engine 1.12.1.
+For that, we created a Docker image that accesses the grlc-based services with simple HTTP requests via `curl` and the LDF-based ones with the [Comunica](https://github.com/comunica/comunica) engine 1.12.1.
 The results as well as the execution time of all the calls are recorded, which is then used to evaluate the performance.
 For both kinds of services, the timeout is set to 60 seconds.